SensorUp/signal/README.md

 # Interface

-A user interface is not required but is considered optional for candidates who wish to demonstrate their client side superpowers.
+A modern React interface is required and the key focus for front-end candidates.

 # Submissions